-- In November 2020 Ipswich Borough Council consulted on the Draft Low Emissions Supplementary Planning Document (SPD).
-The consultation closed on the 13th January 2021.
-The SPD provides guidance to applicants as to how the Council expects air quality to be addressed through planning applications for sites within Ipswich Borough and will ensure that the approach to car parking provision within developments in central Ipswich supports sustainable travel choices, to help manage congestion and associated emissions.
-The SPD was formally adopted by Ipswich Borough Council on the 17 November 2021 at a meeting of Full Council.
-The adoption of the Low Emissions SPD will be further reported on in the 2021/2022 AMR. - The Ipswich Local Plan 2018-2036, which was submitted for public examination on 10 June 2020 and was formally adopted on the 23 March 2022, also now includes a specific development management policy for Air Quality, DM3. - Local Authorities across Suffolk have been working with Suffolk County Council's
+- In December 2021 Ipswich Borough Council adopted the Low Emissions Supplementary Planning Document (SPD).
+The SPD provides guidance to applicants as to how the Council expects air quality to be addressed through planning applications for sites within Ipswich Borough and will ensure that the approach to car parking provision within developments in central Ipswich supports sustainable travel choices, to help manage congestion and associated emissions. - Local Authorities across Suffolk have been working with Suffolk County Council's Transport and Public Health colleagues to prepare an 'Air Quality Profile' report for

-Transport and Public Health colleagues to prepare an 'Air Quality Profile' report for Suffolk.
-The report aims to increase understanding of the public health impact of poor air quality on health in Suffolk and to act as a catalyst for further action by local authorities, businesses, communities and individuals to improve air quality6;

-- The Council has taken part in a number of air quality initiatives including Clean Air Day which saw pupils from Cliff Lane Primary School and Officers from Ipswich Borough Council approach cars idling outside the school to talk about how their engines should be switched off to reduce air pollution. - The Council now have fourteen electric pool cars and seventeen small electric vans within the fleet, replacing a proportion of the older diesel vehicles.
-The Council is committed to a 3 year programme of upgrading all of the small vehicle fleet to electric vehicles.
-The Council also provides free to use public electric vehicle charging points in a number of car park locations (Crown Car Park x28, Upper Orwell Street North Car Park x3, Elm Street x2): - The Council commissioned an air quality modelling study to consider the impacts of air pollutant levels due to changes in road traffic emissions within the IBC administrative area associated with the Ipswich Local Plan Review.
+- Suffolk.
+The report aims to increase understanding of the public health impact of poor air quality on health in Suffolk and to act as a catalyst for further action by local authorities, businesses, communities and individuals to improve air quality8; - The Council has taken part in a number of air quality initiatives including Clean Air Day, which involved six primary schools, one nursery and a community centre for 2021.
+Three anti-idling events took place at primary schools and a community centre. - The Council now have 19 electric cars and 20 small electric vans within the fleet, replacing a proportion of the older diesel vehicles.
+In addition, the larger vehicle fleet now includes seven pickups, sixteen tippers, ten refuse collection vehicles, one glass collection vehicle, one road sweeper, and one tail lift vehicle, all of which are Euroclass VI standard.
+The Council also provides free to use public electric vehicle charging points in a number of car park locations (Crown Car Park x28, Upper Orwell Street North Car Park x2, Elm Street x2).
+A further 149 points are proposed at Portman Road Car Park with capacity for 298 EV charging spaces. - The Council commissioned an air quality modelling study to consider the impacts of air pollutant levels due to changes in road traffic emissions within the IBC administrative area associated with the Ipswich Local Plan Review.
 Modelled NO2 concentrations without the Ipswich Local Plan Review proposals in 2026 are predicted to be approximately 33% lower than in the 2017 base year at most human receptors.
 By 2036, most human receptors are predicted to experience concentrations that are approximately 40% lower than in 2017.
 With the Ipswich Local Plan Review proposals, most human receptors in 2026 would experience concentrations that are 30% lower than in 2017 without any transport mitigation.
 The situation in 2036 with the Ipswich Local Plan Review proposals is very similar to that without where most human receptors experience concentrations that are approximately 40% lower than in 2017.